Cybercriminals know that the weakest part of your cybersecurity is your employees, in fact, human error caused 90% of cyber data breaches in 2019.

 Always inspect the email address closely, make sure there are no spelling mistakes or alterations made in the email address, such as additional numbers or letters.
 Here it’s our domain but with an extra T – at a quick glance you probably wouldn’t spot this!

-Bad spelling or grammar: Spelling and grammar can play a big role in the detection of phishing emails.
+Spelling and grammar can play a big role in the detection of a phishing message.
 Check for fonts that don’t match the brand, spelling mistakes and grammatical errors.
 An email from a legitimate organisation should be well written.

 Believe it or not but hackers send error-ridden emails on purpose to weed out individuals that may be less observant or unable to recognise mistakes – making them easier targets.